adamjeanlaurent/adamjeanlaurent/README.md

 ### Hi there 👋
 - 👨🏾‍💻 My Name Is Adam Jean-Laurent
 - ⚓️ I'm a senior Computer Science student at the University Of Rhode Island
-- 💼 I'm currently working as a Software Engineer Intern at Microsoft
+- 💼 Software Engineer @ Microsoft
 - 💻 I'm interested in fullstack development with JavaScript
 - 🌍 You can reach me at https://www.adampjl.com
 <!--